wikaweo/hiq-technical-test/Backend only/Readme.md

 * The answers to the technical questions should be included as a single markdown file named `Answers.md`.

 Before submitting it to us, please make sure that the following requirements have been met:
-* Complete the user story described below.
+* Complete the user story described above.
 * In a README file, describe your solution and make sure you provide a guide on how to use you simulator.
-If your solution need specific instructions on how to run and compile your code you must add them to the README as well.
+If your solution needs specific instructions on how to run and compile your code you must add them to the README as well.
 * Write your solution in one of the following languages; Java, C++, C#, JavaScript.
 If you wish to use another language, please check beforehand with Anna Eggert.
 * Your code must compile and run.
 * Feel free to use whatever frameworks/libraries/packages you like.